Frequently Asked Questions for Host Companies

 How does a company register to participate?

-MLSC staff will review registration requests to determine eligibility and reply with detailed instructions.
+MLSC staff will review registration requests to determine eligibility and reply with detailed instructions if approved.

 What is the process for reviewing applications?